lifting-bits/mcsema/docs/Limitations.md

 We assume that external function ABIs are the default for the platform and processor combination of the target.
 While the ABI of internal functions inside a program does not matter, the ABI of external functions has to conform to the specification for the target platform.

-External functions that return floating point values are not yet supported, but there is no technical limitation peventing it; the glue code enabling this has just not been written.
+External functions that return floating point values are not yet supported, but there is no technical limitation preventing it; the glue code enabling this has just not been written.
 Pull requests are welcome.

 ### FPU

-Appliations that use the x87 FPU should run and report similar results.
+Applications that use the x87 FPU should run and report similar results.
 They are not currently guaranteed to report identical results.
 Better FPU support is a long term ongoing process.

 #### Testing/Polishing of Precision Control